Guber Poll: Ondo govt declares Friday work-free day - Businessday NG

 This move is aimed at enabling them to travel to their respective communities and exercise their civic rights on election day, Saturday, November 16, 2024.

-In a press release signed by O. F. Ayodele, Permanent Secretary in the office of the Head of Service on Thursday, the government instructed all accounting officers to disseminate this information to their respective ministries, departments, and agencies.
+In a press release signed by O. F. Ayodele, permanent secretary in the office of the head of service on Thursday, government instructed all accounting officers to disseminate this information to their respective ministries, departments, and agencies.

 The Independent National Electoral Commission (INEC), has scheduled the election to choose the next governor of Ondo State, with incumbent Governor Lucky Aiyedatiwa seeking a full term.